 Interior of Pakwan Restaurant

 As soon as I walked in, the aroma of grilled meats and vegetables hit me, making me even hungrier than before.
-Another thing I noticed was how busy it was for a Monday night.
-Almost every table was taken by customers.
-With the restaurant being so busy, and the aromas filling the air, I was excited to try the food.

 Despite the dark painted walls and ceilings, the space felt bright and open thanks to its high ceilings, large windows, and ample lighting in the open dining room.
-While the décor was basic, it was clear to me that the true highlight of the experience would be the food.

-Although I wouldn’t describe the atmosphere as lively, I could hear sounds from the open kitchen situated on the far side of the dining room.
+Although I wouldn’t describe the atmosphere as lively, I could hear sounds from the open kitchen on the far side of the dining room.
 And, in the background, music was playing softly.

 Pakwan Restaurant Menu